Wafelowski/Learn2-Dark/README.md

 The default search route for the TNTSearch plugin (used for the 'Advanced Search' feature) is set to `/tntsearch`

+---
-### Notice
+## Notice
-This theme was only modified to include dark colors, I'm not the author of the original Learn2 or Learn2 with Git Sync themes.
+This theme was only modified to include dark colors and improvements, I'm not the author of the original Learn2 or Learn2 with Git Sync themes.
+<br>You can find the Learn2 with Git Sync by Hibbitts Design [here](https://github.com/hibbitts-design/grav-theme-learn2-dark).
+<br>The original Learn2 by Grav Team can be found [here](https://github.com/getgrav/grav-theme-learn2) instead.